Ben Braden: New York Jets (first stint)

-Green Bay Packers (first stint)
+Green Bay Packers

-On September 12, 2019, Braden was signed to the Green Bay Packers practice squad.
-He was released on November 7, 2019.
+On September 12, 2019, Braden was signed to the Green Bay Packers' practice squad.
+He was released by Green Bay on November 7.

 New York Jets (second stint)

-On November 13, 2019, Braden was signed to the New York Jets practice squad.
-He was promoted to the active roster on December 28, 2019.
-He was waived on August 3, 2020.
+On November 13, 2019, Braden was signed to the New York Jets' practice squad.
+He was promoted to the active roster on December 28.
+Braden was waived by the Jets on August 3, 2020.

 New England Patriots

 On August 17, 2020, Braden was signed by the New England Patriots.
-He was waived on September 5, 2020.
+He was waived by the Patriots on September 5.

 Green Bay Packers (second stint)

 Braden was signed to the Green Bay Packers practice squad on October 21, 2020.
 He was promoted to the active roster on October 24.
 He was waived on October 26, and re-signed to the team's practice squad two days later.
-He was elevated to the active roster on November 5, December 5, and December 12 for the team's weeks 9, 13, and 14 games against the San Francisco 49ers, Philadelphia Eagles, and Detroit Lions, and reverted to the practice squad after each game.
+He was elevated to the active roster on November 5, December 5, and December 12 for the team's Weeks 9, 13, and 14 games against the San Francisco 49ers, Philadelphia Eagles, and Detroit Lions, and reverted to the practice squad after each game.
 He was promoted to the active roster on January 2, 2021.

-On August 31, 2021, Packers released Braden as part of their final roster cuts, and he was subsequently signed to the practice squad the next day.
-He was elevated to the active roster on October 28, 2021.
-He was promoted to the active roster on November 23, 2021 and released on January 10, 2022, following the conclusion of the regular season.
-He was signed back to the practice squad the next day.
+On August 31, 2021, Packers released Braden as part of their final roster cuts, and he was subsequently re-signed to the practice squad the next day.
+Braden was elevated to the active roster on October 28.
+He was promoted to the active roster on November 23, and released on January 10, 2022, following the conclusion of the regular season.
+Braden was re-signed back to the practice squad the next day.

 Denver Broncos

 On March 14, 2022, Braden signed with the Denver Broncos.
-He was waived/injured on August 15, 2022.
+He was waived/injured by the Broncos on August 15.